touray/frontend/README.md

 - ```$ gulp htmlmin``` Minifies HTML documents
 - ```$ gulp uncss``` Removes unused styles

+**IMPORTANT: DO NOT EDIT ANYTHING IN THE `src/scss/frontend` OR `dist` DIRECTORIES!** This is for Frontend Build's core Sass setup.
+Updates will override any changes in these directories.

 ### Contributing

 Check out the [Contributing Guidelines](CONTRIBUTING.md).